- Do I need to audition? Should I include an arts supplement with my application?

 Typically there are two to four majors in the program in each graduating class.
 The major is directed through the Independent Major program to which a student submits a plan of study for approval.

-In a typical year there are about 15 faculty teaching courses in dance.
-At the core are Director Madeline Cantor and Associate Director Lela Aisha Jones, with adjuncts who have an ongoing relationship with the program.
-Other adjuncts are new to the area and present additional teaching or choreographic possibilities; some are guest choreographers who are brought in for a semester to work with students.
+In a typical year there are about 15 faculty and musical accompanists leaders in our dance courses.
+At the core are Director of Dance Dr. Lela Aisha Jones and Visiting Assistant Professor Tammy Carrasco along with ongoing professional hire faculty who have a continuing relationship with the program.
+Other professional hire faculty are new to the area and present additional teaching or choreographic possibilities; some are guest choreographers who are brought in for a semester to work with students.
 Visit the Dance Faculty page for more information.

 The Dance Program gives advice and counseling to dance-interested students on internships, summer programs, and post-graduation possibilities.
 See also the Career & Civic Engagement Center.